lhpena98/lhpena98/README.md

-Computer engineering student interested in computer architecture, embedded systems, and FPGAs.
+EE student interested in VLSI design, Machine Learning, and EDA Tool development.

-Doing research related to computer security and reliability.
+Doing research related to ML in EDA.

 How to reach me